Henry Clinton-Davis leads the firm's UK employment law team. He is listed in the leading directories of recommended lawyers.

 Henry advises clients on drafting employment and consultancy agreements and handbooks both within the UK and the EU, as well as on secondment and assignment issues when transferring staff internationally; drafting and enforcing non-compete clauses and confidentiality restrictions; handling poor performance and claims of discrimination; redundancies (reductions in force) and lay-offs; avoiding workplace harassment; conducting disciplinary investigations and grievances; work permits and visas and data privacy (including issues around the transfer of human resources data from the EU to the US).
 Henry also handles the employment issues arising in mergers, outsourcings and consolidations, including workforce consultation, changing contracts of employment and Transfer of Undertakings (Protection of Employment) (TUPE).
 Henry is a former barrister and is experienced at conducting all types of employment-related litigation.
 He is also in demand as a trainer on employment law topics, invited by clients to run custom-made, interactive training programs for line managers.

-Henry is a member of the management committee of the Employment Lawyers Association (ELA) and vice-chair of ELA's international committee.
+Henry is an active member of the international employment committee of the Employment Lawyers Association (ELA).
 He is a past president of the Labour Law Commission of the International Lawyers Association (AIJA) and a mediator accredited with the Centre for Dispute Resolution in London.
 He is a regular speaker at both external and firm human resources (HR) seminars and events.

 - Represented countless US companies setting up UK-compliant employment and consultancy contracts and workplace policies and advises on work permits and visas to enable key employees to work in the UK.